Updated December 11, 2020

 Lastly, it’s a great idea to do a major spring clean of the coop, run and yard, paying special attention to roosting areas.
 In theory this isn’t necessary, but you have to do it sometime, so why not now.
 Muck out the old litter, and scrub or pressure hose roosts, walls and flooring.

 Within a few weeks, the crusts and scabs start falling off.
-After a few months you’ll have those lovely dinosaur legs back again.
+After a few months you’ll have those lovely shiny legs back again.

 Have something to add?
 Comments are welcome below and will appear within 24 hours.